-Late 2017 and early 2018, we’re building relationships with oceanic and marine protection organisations, to understand the impact of plastic waste on marine life in the Indonesian archipelago, and what we can do about it.
-We’re building key friendships with committed groups working towards campaigning, protecting, and respecting our oceans.
-Join us on an important journey.
+In early 2018, we’re building relationships with oceanic and marine protection organisations, to take a journey exploring the impact of plastic waste on marine life in the Indonesian archipelago, and what we can do about it.
+The trip will look at, not only the scientific aspects but also Social, Cultural and Spiritual connections to embed our learning and tell a deeper story.

 If you are interested in finding out more, please contact Sophie at email@example.com phone (03) 9389 0183.

 Photos from our Indonesia trip

 (03) 9389 0183

 In Victoria, the memory of drought is never in the too distant past, so when it rains it's often cause for celebration and gratitude.
 Farmer Em from Joe's Garden came by as I sat [...]

 Backyard chickens are on the rise.* Whether it's because you read the news about changes to what "free range" really means and you decided to keep your own egg-layers to be safe, or whether [...]

 June is a fairly quiet time in the vege garden.
 The garlic is shooting, the silverbeet is looking lush and the peas and broad beans are stretching their green little heads to the sky. [...]